uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 ## Introduction

-Let's setup Veramo to run locally on the device and use `sqlite` to store data, identities, and keys.
+Let's set up Veramo to run locally on the device and use `sqlite` to store data, identities, and keys.
 Our identity provider will be `ethr-did`.
-Initially, we will set up the [agent](/docs/veramo_agent/introduction) in the most basic config and add more plugins for additional functionality as we go.
-Right now we just want to create an [identifer](/docs/basics/identifiers).
+Initially, we will set up the [agent](../veramo_agent/introduction.md) in the most basic config and add more plugins for additional functionality as we go.
+Right now we just want to create an [identifer](../basics/identifiers.md).

 ## Bootstrap React Native